 Master the Art of Meal Prep

 One of the biggest reasons people eat out is for convenience.
 But that convenience comes at a hefty price: According to data from the U.S. Bureau of Labor Statistics, Americans spend about $3,000 a year eating out.

 “I’m a huge believer in batch cooking, or preparing multiple servings of a meal all at once,” says Hagar.
 “The best part is that I only have to cook a few times a week and I get to eat my own homemade meals all week!”

-Keep building on each subsequent week until it becomes a habit to cook at home, instead of eating out.
+Keep building each subsequent week until it becomes a habit to cook at home, instead of eating out.
 You never know.
 You might surprise yourself and actually start to enjoy (and look forward to) cooking at home.

 - Put your meal on a plate before you sit down to eat; no eating out of bags or boxes of food.

-- Keep healthy foods like fruits and nuts easily accessible and tuck the less healthy temptations in the pantry or cupboards.
+- Keep healthy foods like veggies, fruits, and nuts easily accessible and tuck the less healthy temptations in the pantry or cupboards.

 - Put away all electronics.
 This will allow you to be more mindful of what you’re eating and how much.
 “At home, you can turn off distractions while eating, allowing you to really tune into our hunger signals and avoid overeating, ” says Hagar.